dvanderelst/GradStats/02 Data Wrangling/3-Cleaning-Data.md

     ## [1] " Winston"

+It turns out that R has remove the second part of the city name.
+We can fix this setting the `remove` argument to `FALSE`.

 ``` r
 test <- separate(patient_data, Hospital.Referral.Region.Description, into=c('state', 'city'), sep=' - ', remove = FALSE)
 ```

 No warnings anymore!
-Let’s look at an example of the results again
+Let’s look at an example of the results again.

 ``` r
 test$state[710]